-Create a file named keys in your .aws directory
+Create a file named keys in the .aws directory created by bcome init in the root of your project.

 Within this file, create a key to reference your AWS account e.g. my_key

 And then within your keys file add in the following yaml: